polterguy/hyper-ide/README.md

 * Intelligent indentation while editing
 * Automatically closing brackets
 * Error feedback, when a syntax error is in your code
+* Tracking of active item in _"file explorer"_ (think _"solution explorer"_ if you come from a Visual Studio background)

 Some features which are high up on my TODO are as follows.